vmware-archive/haret/rfcs/approved/2-view-change-optimizations-track-commit-num.md

 This is a good solution in that it mimizes the amount of data sent during view change, but it still has a lot of overhead, especially for a large number of writes with small sizes.
 By slightly increasing the amount of data transferred during view change, we can minimize the amount of overhead in the normal protocol.
-Since it's expected in a healthy cluster that all replicas are almost always up to date, we can instead just keep track of the commit number of each replica at the primary.
-We can then send the minimum of the commit nums of all the replicas in each `Prepare`, only requiring 8 bytes of overhead.
-During view change, `DoViewChange` and `StartView` messages will send only log messages that come after the minimum commit entry of all the replicas.
+Since it's expected in a healthy cluster that all replicas are almost always up to date, we can instead just keep track of the last accepted prepare of each replica at the primary.
+We can then send the minimum of the accepted prepares of all the replicas in each `Prepare`, only requiring 8 bytes of overhead.
+During view change, `DoViewChange` and `StartView` messages will send only log messages that come after the minimum accepted entry of all the replicas.

 If a replica starts to lag too far behind, the primary can raise an alert.
 If multiple replicas lag too far behind, in addition to raising alerts, the primary can stop accepting new requests until they catch up, as a form of back pressure.
-Furthermore, this global commit knowledge also provides a frontier from which to enable garbage collection of the log.
+Furthermore, this global accept knowledge also provides a frontier from which to enable garbage collection of the log.

 # Concrete changes to the state machine

-1. PROTOCOL: The global minimum commit `m` is added to the prepare and commit messages sent by the primary.
+1. PROTOCOL: The global minimum accept `m` is added to the prepare and commit messages sent by the primary.
-2. PRIMARY: The primary will maintain a mapping of the lowest seen commits for each replica in the quorum.
+2. PRIMARY: The primary will maintain a mapping of the lowest seen acepted prepeares for each replica in the quorum.
-3. REPLICAS: All of the replicas will maintain a state variable containing the global minimum commit detailed in the last prepare or commit message.
+3. REPLICAS: All of the replicas will maintain a state variable containing the global minimum accept detailed in the last prepare or commit message.
-4. PRIMARY: When the primary prepares a commit or a prepare message to be sent it must first update its own entry in the mapping, then take the minimum number in the mapping to add it to message to be sent.
+4. PRIMARY: When the primary creates a prepare message to be sent it must first update its own entry in the mapping, then take the minimum number in the mapping to add it to message to be sent.
-5. PRIMARY: When the primary receives a `PrepareOK` message from a replica, it can assume that the operation `o` less one is the minimum number that the replica has committed, as the protocol requires that all `Prepare` messages be processed in order.
-It then updates its commit mapping for the sending replica to `o - 1`.
+5. PRIMARY: When the primary receives a `PrepareOK` message from a replica, it updates its accept mapping for the sending replica.
-6. REPLICAS: When a set of replicas starts a view change, their `DoViewChange` message should contain the tail of the log from the global minimum commit `m`, instead of the entire log.
-The new primary then select the log tail as per the protocol.
+6. REPLICAS: When a set of replicas starts a view change, their `DoViewChange` message should contain the tail of the log from the global minimum accept `m`, instead of the entire log.
+The new primary then selects the log tail as per the protocol.
-7. REPLICAS: When the new primary sends the `StartView` message, it only sends the log tail from `m` instead of reshipping the entire log.
+7. PRIMARY: When the new primary sends the `StartView` message, it only sends the log tail from `m` instead of reshipping the entire log.
-6. REPLICAS: When a set of replicas completes a view change, the new primary will initialize its mapping with its last known global minimium.
+8. PRIMARY: When a set of replicas completes a view change, the new primary will initialize its mapping with its last known global minimium.
-7. REPLICAS: When a set of replicas completes a epoch change, the new primary will initialize its mapping with the operation number of the reconfiguration request.
+9. PRIMARY: When a set of replicas completes an epoch change, the new primary will initialize its mapping with its last known global minimium.
+10. PRIMARY: During recovery the primary will ship the entire log (or application state) to the recovering replica along with the global minimum accepted prepare.
+11. REPLICAS: During recovery the replicas will update their application state along with the global minimum accepted prepare.

 # Advantages

 This scheme drastically reduces the amount of data transferred during view changes.
-It is also extremely simple and adds a minimum amount of overhead to normal `Prepare` messages: just 8 bytes to track the minimum commit num at all replicas.
-The additional tracking of the commit nums at all replicas by the primary also allows threshold based alerting for slow replicas, and potentially provides a means for backpressure.
+It is also extremely simple and adds a minimum amount of overhead to normal `Prepare` messages: just 8 bytes to track the minimum accepted prepare at all replicas.
+The additional tracking of the accepted prepares at all replicas by the primary also allows threshold based alerting for slow replicas, and potentially provides a means for backpressure.
 It also allows a global frontier for log garbage collection.

 # Drawbacks